 - Treating every 1-on-1 the same as the last.
 The same agenda 6 weeks in a row signals that no one is paying attention.

 - Hiding the hard topic to keep the conversation pleasant.
-The unraised topic becomes resignation in 90 days.
+The unraised topic becomes a resignation in 90 days.

 FAQ

-- What if a 1-on-1 gets canceled?: Reschedule within 48 hours, not “next week.”
+- What if a 1-on-1 gets canceled?
+Reschedule within 48 hours, not “next week.”
 Repeated cancellations send a stronger signal than any 1-on-1 content could.